FlowXP/Rename_ASCII/README.md

 # Rename_ASCII
-This script renames files with non-ASCII characters in their names to ASCII equivalents.
+This script renames the files with non-ASCII characters in their names to ASCII equivalents.

 It's searching in the current folder and recursively in all subfolders.